 Controlling your brand image is crucial, and Google Ads is perfect for this.
 You can change and test ad messaging on the fly, and even use “Official Site” in your headlines to make clear that clicking on your ad will lead the user to the actual site they were searching.

 2) Control the search engine results page: As suggested by Ali Wilson here – “Just because you’re the #1 organic result doesn’t mean you’re also #2-10.
 It also doesn’t mean that you’re prominent in other features on the SERP like maps, images, shopping, knowledge graphs, answer boxes, or anything Google will roll out next.”

 3) Brand keywords yield lower CPCs and higher click through rates, which can also mean lower cost per acquisitions.

-4) Overall search revenue may be higher:
+5) Overall search (including organic) revenue may be higher:

-“…brand keywords increased total brand conversions (SEO+SEM) by around 10% even though competition was rare on both paid and organic listings”
+From 3Q Digital: “…brand keywords increased total brand conversions (SEO+SEM) by around 10% even though competition was rare on both paid and organic listings”